Updated 4/22/2020, 5:53 PM

 Medical Records Requests

-To protect you, our patients and our staff, our medical records department would like to recommend requesting your medical records be sent securely via e-mail or mailed to a preferred address instead of in-person pick-up for paper copies.
-If in-person pick-up is required, pick-up is avialable during limited hours, Monday - Friday, 8AM - 12PM only.
+To protect you, our patients and our staff, we recommend requesting your medical records be sent securely via e-mail or mailed to a preferred address instead of in-person pick-up for paper copies.

 Where to Go for More Information: